 Ring Wearing Etiquette: How To Wear Your Rings

-Rings have a long history of cultural symbolism and beliefs; from your star sign to your marital status, a ring can say a lot about its owner.
+Rings have a long history of cultural symbolism and beliefs; from your star sign to your engagement or marital status, a ring can say a lot about its owner.
 But what many people don’t realise is that the placement of your ring has just as much significance as the ring itself.

 In this blog post, we’ll be discussing some of the basic ring wearing etiquette for anyone that really wants to make a statement.